 Investing in the shopping center is also a statement about Petaluma, said Jeff Axtell, Vestar executive vice president and regional manager.

 “We have a unique track record of redefining retail spaces and the role they play in the communities that surround them, and we’re truly invested in the success of our neighborhood and the city as a whole,” Axtell said in a statement.

 Vestar touts its reputation for revitalizing shopping centers with “innovative leasing and marketing initiatives.”
 The purchase of the Petaluma property is part of a strategy to expand in the Bay Area and “refine” the retail market in Northern California.

 Founded in 1989, Vestar (www.vestar.com) now controls over 30 million square feet in California, Arizona, Washington, Utah, Colorado, Nevada and Texas.
-The company’s eight other Northern California centers, include six in the Bay Area, the largest of which is 1.14 million-square-foot Pacific Commons in Fremont.
+The company’s eight other Northern California centers include six in the Bay Area, the largest of which is the 1.14 million-square-foot Pacific Commons in Fremont.